2022 AIME I Solutions

 Try to make the numerator equal to while keeping large digits in the denominator.
 The products and differ by and leave for the denominator, giving the value

-To beat this, a fraction would need numerator with denominator greater than The denominators exceeding are and Splitting the remaining six digits into two triples in each case, the closest product pairs are and and and and and and and respectively — differences of at least and even exceeds
+To beat this, a fraction would need numerator with denominator greater than The denominators exceeding are and coming respectively from and Splitting the remaining six digits into two triples, the smallest positive numerator differences are respectively and The resulting lower bounds all exceed

 So the minimum positive value is and